Pediatrics: Types of Baby Doctors

-Although the pediatrician is the one you normally consult in regards to the health and well-being of your child, there are many other doctors too who have dedicated their lives to the study of children’s health.
-These professionals are just as important for the health care of infants and young children.
+Although the pediatrician is the one you normally consult in regards to the health and well-being of your child, there are many other doctors too who dedicate their lives to caring for children’s health.
+These professionals have studied extensively about the health needs of infants and young children.

-The world of pediatrics is not limited just to those monthly visits to the clinic for your baby’s check-ups.
-There are many other specialists other than your trusty pediatrician who work round the clock to make sure babies and children live a sound life.
-Let’s take a look at some of them.
+The world of pediatrics is not limited just to the monthly visit to the clinic for your baby’s check-ups.
+There are specialists other than your trusty pediatrician who also work round the clock to make sure babies and children live a sound and fit life.
+Let’s take a look and learn what they do.

 A pediatrician is a general practitioner for babies and children.
 The jobs of a pediatrician include performing routine checkups and treating minor injuries and common illnesses in children.
 When necessary, a pediatrician will refer a case to a specialist.

 It is a heart-wrenching thing indeed when a baby or small child is diagnosed with cancer, but the sad reality is, countless cancer patients are made up of little ones.
 The professional in the field of medicine who specializes in the diagnosis and treatment of cancer in babies and children is called a pediatric oncologist.

 Pediatric oncologists are trained to care for young cancer patients and they specialise in various methods and medications for their treatment.

 A cardiologist is a heart doctor, hence ones who look after babies’ hearts are called pediatric cardiologists.
 Their job is to detect and treat any kind of heart disorder, congenital or acquired in babies and children.
 Pediatric cardiologists also measure the heartbeat of unborn fetuses.